stilldavid/userland-book/timebinding_animals/index.md

 Fiction (the short stories, the early novels, the late novels, everything).
-Heinlein was something of a disciple of a guy named Alfred Korzybski, who had built up one of those elaborate intellectual systems where the whole thing may be kind of cracked, but there are some useful ideas in there.
+Heinlein was something of a disciple of a guy named Alfred Korzybski, who had built up one of those elaborate intellectual systems where the whole thing may be kind of cracked, but there are some interesting ideas in there.
 You can get a sense of the flavor of his work from the fact that he wrote a book called _Science and Sanity: An Introduction to Non-Aristotelian Systems and General Semantics_.